apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 this one can be created only from the technical identifier received from the external identity provider (like `1234`) or as a "typed identifier" (like `FacebookProfile#1234`), which is the default.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#pac4j-delegated-authn).

 ## Returned Payload